Skip to main content

 How Do Hormonal Protocols Support Brain Health?

-Recognizing the deep connection between hormones, metabolism, and provides a clear rationale for specific clinical interventions.
+Recognizing the deep connection between hormones, metabolism, and brain health provides a clear rationale for specific clinical interventions.
 The goal of these protocols is to restore the body’s systemic balance, thereby creating an environment where the brain can function and protect itself optimally.

 • Testosterone Replacement Therapy (TRT) for Men ∞ For men experiencing andropause, carefully managed TRT does more than address symptoms like low energy and libido.
 Testosterone has a direct impact on metabolic function, improving insulin sensitivity and helping to control visceral fat, a major source of inflammation.
 In the brain, testosterone supports dopamine production, which is linked to motivation and executive function, and has direct neuroprotective effects.
 A standard protocol might involve weekly injections of Testosterone Cypionate, often paired with Gonadorelin to maintain the body’s own hormonal signaling pathways.